BlackPearlOrigin/blackpearlorigin/README.md

 Unify your game sources in one place by using modules made by the community.

-## What is Project Black Pearl?
+## What is BlackPearlOrigin?

-**Project Black Pearl** (or PBP) is a [FOSS](https://en.wikipedia.org/wiki/Free_and_open-source_software) project that aims to unify game sources in one place by utilizing extensions made by the community.
+**BlackPearlOrigin** (or BPO) is a [FOSS](https://en.wikipedia.org/wiki/Free_and_open-source_software) project that aims to unify game sources in one place by utilizing extensions made by the community.
 It is aimed to provide a convenient way of dealing with games sourced from all sorts of websites and provides a store system powered by a powerful extension ecosystem.
+It has been born from a fork from PBP

 ## What is the current state of the project?